goldbergyoni/nodebestpractices/README.french.md

 <br /><br /><br />

 ## ![✔] 8.2.
-Bootstrap using 'node' command, avoid npm start
+Bootstrap using `node` command, avoid `npm start`

 **TL;DR:** use `CMD ['node','server.js']` to start your app, avoid using npm scripts which don't pass OS signals to the code.
-This prevents problems with child-process, signal handling, graceful shutdown and having zombie processes.
+This prevents problems with child-processes, signal handling, graceful shutdown and having zombie processes.

 **Otherwise:** When no signals are passed, your code will never be notified about shutdowns.
 Without this, it will lose its chance to close properly possibly losing current requests and/or data.